jiangxinyang227/NLP-Project/few_shot_learning/README.md

 * You can only use 2-way, and if you need to use other way, you can modify the data_helper.py file.
 * Shot should not be more than 10, because there are few comments under some categories.
+* The number of categories in prediction and training can not be equal.